-The Environmental Data Initiative invites you to participate in the continuing development of the Information Management Code Registry with a hackathon at UNM in Albuquerque, NM on June 10 – June 14, 2019 (Monday, June 10 and Friday, June 14 are travel days).
+The Environmental Data Initiative is continuing development of the Information Management Code Registry (IMCR) with a hackathon at UNM in Albuquerque, NM on June 11 – June 13, 2019.

 The theme of this hackathon is “Data Visualization for Assessing Data Fitness for Use.”
 During this hackathon we will collaboratively develop applications that will accept as input an EML document along with a dataset (a complete data package) and will output visualizations of the data.
 We may approach this problem in a couple of different ways: